marwanelgharbawy/java-design-patterns/src/abstractfactory/animal/REAMDE.md

 ## Step 5: Implement Concrete Factories
 Create concrete factory classes that implement the factory interface.
 Each factory produces a specific set of products.

+The factories create objects without exposing the instantiation logic to the client, and return the newly created objects as the common interface type.

 ```java
 // Factory for creating black animals
 public class BlackFactory implements AnimalFactory {